winstondo/RoV_ThrusterControlSystem/README.md

 ![image](https://user-images.githubusercontent.com/31364456/118205380-1421bb80-b415-11eb-9fce-3b3506655a74.png)

 Navigate to the ```ROV_control-host.py``` script directory using ``cd``.
 So for example if you downloaded the script file into the documents folder of Windows, navigating to the directory would be: ``` cd c:\users\username\documents ```
+*Note: Don't add the script file i.e ROV_Control-host.py to the directory.
+That tells Windows Power Shell to navigate to that file not the directory*

+Windows Power Shell should show once you are in the directory.
 Run the script using: ```py ROV_control-host.py```

 Stop the script by either exiting the pygames window or pressing Ctrl+C on the terminal.
 Please allow the program to run its termination function when shut down has started.